12 July 2018

 13 - 17 May 2019

-ESA are pleased to invite you to participate in the 2019 Living Planet Symposium.
-The event, which is held every three years, will take place on 13–17 May 2019 in Milan, Italy.
+ESA is pleased to invite you to participate in the 2019 Living Planet Symposium.
+The event, held every three years, will take place on 13–17 May 2019 at the MiCo Milano Congressi in Milan, Italy.
 The Symposium is organised with the support of the Italian Space Agency.

 The Living Planet Symposium 2019 promises to be bigger and wider ranging than ever before.
 The event will not only see scientists present their latest findings on Earth's environment and climate derived from satellite data, but will also focus on Earth observation's role in building a sustainable future and a resilient society.